Read Proverbs 17 here (text coming …) or at Bible Gateway.

 They were children of fools [nabal], yes, children of base men; they were viler than the earth.
 Job 30:8

 The fool [nabal] has said in his heart, “There is no God.”
 They are corrupt, they have done abominable works, there is none that does good.
-Psa 14:1 (also Psa 53:1)
+Psa 14:1 (also Psa 53:1).

-The depraved fool is corrupt; which means, according to Webster’s, morally degenerate and perverted.
+Corrupt, according to Webster’s, means morally degenerate and perverted.
 See Romans 1:18-32 for a Greek Testament description.

 Remember this, that the enemy has reproached, O YHVH, and the foolish [nabal] people have blasphemed Your name.
-Psa 74:18
+Psa 74:18 (see also Psa 74:22).

 To reproach, according to its Hebrew Root Word parable, is to pierce the name or reputation of another.
-It is often used interchangeably with to blaspheme in the English translations.
+It is often used interchangeably with “to blaspheme” in the English translations.
 To blaspheme is to spurn, to view or treat with contempt, to scorn; despise, abhor, according to Strong’s in its biblical usage.

 For the vile person [nabal] will speak villany, and his heart will work iniquity, to practice hypocrisy, and to utter error against YHVH, to make empty the soul of the hungry, and he will cause the drink of the thirsty to fail.
 Isa 32:6